MCT-master/mct-master.github.io/_posts/2024-03-15-julianmb-webPD.md

     }
 </style>

+---

 ## Conclusion and Resources
-Utilizing HTML and CSS to build more accessible and visually appeaing WebPD applications can take your work to the next level.
+Utilizing HTML and CSS to build more accessible and visually appealing WebPD applications can take your work to the next level.
 With the basics from this blog post you can begin to style your interactive audio applications to match the styling of your portfolio website, a client's website, and more.

-If you're interested in seeing a video version of the post with additional information about how to style button, the accompying video to this post can be found below:
+If you're interested in seeing a video version of the post with additional information about how to style button, the accompanying video to this post can be found below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/auiuF4hVJSM?si=B86h5nR9Otc0qoUf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>